SS3D: End2End Self-Supervised 3D from Web Videos: Method

 \subsection{Training on YouTube-8M}

-In this section, we instantiate \MyTitle\ at scale by pretraining on YouTube-8M, a multi-million-video corpus spanning diverse scenes, motions, and camera characteristics.
-This setting directly stress-tests the two challenges identified earlier: (i) observability, since much casual video contains weak multi-view geometry, and (ii) heterogeneity, since the corpus mixes domains with very different motion and intrinsics statistics.
-Our training pipeline combines the unified 3D estimator (Sec.~\ref{sec:method:unified_3d}) with MVS-based filtering/curriculum (Sec.~\ref{sec:method:mvs}) and expert distillation (Sec.~\ref{sec:method:distillation}), yielding a single deployable student model trained entirely without ground-truth 3D labels.
-Below we describe the details used to produce our pretrained checkpoint.\\ \textbf{Implementation details} Our architecture follows a VGGT-style transformer design, initialized with a pretrained DINOv2 image encoder, and uses three lightweight heads to predict depth, ego-motion, and intrinsics.
+Our training pipeline combines the unified 3D estimator (Sec.~\ref{sec:method:unified_3d}) with MVSP-based filtering/curriculum (Sec.~\ref{sec:method:mvs}) and expert distillation (Sec.~\ref{sec:method:distillation}), yielding a single deployable student model trained entirely without ground-truth 3D labels.
+Below we describe the details used to train \MyTitle\ at scale on YouTube-8M to produce our pretrained checkpoint.

+\textbf{Implementation details} Our architecture follows a VGGT-style transformer design, initialized with a pretrained DINOv2 image encoder, and uses three lightweight heads to predict depth, ego-motion, and intrinsics.
 The network is composed of 24 attention blocks, each containing a frame-wise self-attention layer and a global self-attention layer.
-Following the ViT-L configuration used in DINOv2, every attention layer operates with a 1024-dimensional feature representation and 16 attention heads.
-To improve training stability, QKNorm and LayerScale are incorporated in every attention layer, initializing the LayerScale parameters to 0.01.\\
+Following the ViT-L configuration used in DINOv2, every layer has 16 attention heads of dimension 1024.
+To improve training stability, QKNorm and LayerScale are incorporated in each layer, initializing the LayerScale parameters to 0.01.

+For image tokenization, we use DINOv2 features and augment them with positional embeddings.
+Tokens from the 4th, 11th, 17th, and 23rd blocks are forwarded to DPT for the upsampling stage.\ We train on \(518 \times 518\) crops and sample clips at 10 FPS.
+Videos are segmented into short clips using shot boundary detection, which supports our assumption of approximately constant intrinsics within each clip.
+After shot segmentation and MVSP-based filtering, our training set contains \textasciitilde100M frames.